 The timing, causes, and nature of this significant transition to the Acheulian about 1.7 million years ago is not entirely clear, though, and is an issue debated by archaeologists.
 The authors of the Science Advances paper said their investigations at DAN5 and BSN12 have clearly shown that Oldowan technology persisted much longer after the invention of the Acheulian, indicative of particular behavioral flexibility and cultural complexity practiced by Homo erectus, a trait not fully understood or appreciated in paleoanthropology.
 Semaw said:

 “Although most researchers in the field consider the Acheulian to have replaced the earlier Oldowan (Mode 1) by 1.7 Ma, our research has shown that Mode 1 technology actually remained ubiquitous throughout the entire Paleolithic.”

 “The simple view that a single hominin species is responsible for a single stone tool technology is not supported.
 The human evolutionary story is more complicated.”

-The DAN5 and BSN12 sites at Gona are among the earliest examples of H. erectus associated with both Oldowan and Acheulian stone assemblages.
-Study co-author Scott Simpson of Case Western Reserve University, said:
+The DAN5 and BSN12 sites at Gona are among the earliest examples of Homo erectus associated with both Oldowan and Acheulian stone assemblages.
+Study co-author Scott Simpson, of Case Western Reserve University, said:

 “In the almost 130 years since its initial discovery in Java, H. erectus has been recovered from many sites across Eurasia and Africa.
 The new remains from the Gona study area exhibit a degree of biological diversity in Africa that had not been seen previously, notably the small size of the DAN5 cranium.